NickFalletta29/CasinoAPI/README.md

 #2 John Douglas - Added Function to SpendingLimitController, Spendinglimit, and SpendingLimitView

-#3 Taylor Smith - Finished UserAuthController and User classes plus testing in main method.
+#3 Taylor Smith - Added function to UserAuthController, User, Transaction, and TransactionController classes plus added tests for each in main method.

 #4 Nicholas Boyle -